-For some, social media has the potential to change power relationships between the citizen and the state, while others just see it as a way to more effectively reach audiences and engage them in commercial transactions.
-Either way, it’s clear that there are opportunities for social media professionals to make significant impacts in their field: to innovate and shape practice.
+Either way, it's clear that there are opportunities for social media professionals to make significant impacts in their rapidly growing field, innovate and shape practice.

-This MA programme will explore the techniques of social media, consider the development and direction of social media as a creative industry, and will contribute new research and knowledge to the field.
+On the MA Social Media, at Birmingham School of Media or by distance-learning, you will explore the techniques of social media, consider the development and direction of social media as a creative industry, and will contribute new research and knowledge to the field.

 Applicants should have a first degree or equivalent at 2:1, or above, or have considerable experience in a related field and be able to demonstrate outstanding ability and potential.